Operation Prairie: Operations

 Operation Prairie, following closely on the heels of Operation Hastings, was launched on 3 August 1966 seeking to interdict any communist infiltration.
 The first significant encounter occurred on 6 August 1966, just after the UH-1E insertion of a five-man team codenamed Groucho Marx 4 km north of the Rockpile and 1 km southeast of Núi Cây Tre Ridge.
 Shortly after landing the team could smell smoke from a suspected enemy camp and soon reported PAVN movement along trails near their position.
 Team Groucho Marx called for an artillery bombardment from Cam Lo on the location on two occasions over the next days.

 On the morning of 8 August 1966, the team spotted approximately 15 enemy troops moving in a skirmish line in search of the American patrol.
 Reinforcements from Company E 2nd Battalion, 4th Marines arrived in support via CH-46 helicopters, as well as a pair of gunships.
 However the enemy had disappeared, so the Marines called for helicopter extraction.
 Eight UH-34 helicopters from HMM-161 arrived at the improvised landing zone without incident, but upon takeoff PAVN troops opened fire from a ridgeline to the north.
-In total five of the UH-34s were able to land, but only twenty of the forty-five Marines were evacuated as the other helicopters abandoned the withdrawal due to the heavy fire.
+In total five of the UH-34s were able to land, but only 20 of the 45 Marines were evacuated as the other helicopters abandoned the withdrawal due to the heavy fire.
 Now under the command of Captain Howard V. Lee, the Marines that remained set up a defensive perimeter and fought off several large attacks from what is estimated to have been a company of enemy soldiers.

 Over the course of the next few hours Major Vincil W. Hazelbaker landed his UH-1E helicopter under withering enemy fire to resupply the Marines.
 Hazelbaker then departed, reloaded his helicopter at Dong Ha Airfield and returned.
 After several unsuccessful attempts Hazelbaker finally safely landed and resupplied the troops a second time.
 However, during the unloading of ammunition an enemy rocket impacted the rotor mast, crippling the aircraft.
-Hazelbaker then assumed command, as Captain Lee had been injured by a fragmentation grenade, and directed a napalm strike on the enemy position at dawn on 9 August 1966.
+Hazelbaker then assumed command, as Lee had been injured by a fragmentation grenade, and directed a napalm strike on the enemy position at dawn on 9 August 1966.
 Reinforcements finally arrived later that morning, secured the area, and aided in the evacuation of the remaining Marines in the afternoon.
-In total the Marines suffered thirty-two casualties, with five men killed, while they inflicted at least thirty-seven enemy killed-in-action (KIA).
+In total the Marines suffered 32 casualties, with five men killed, while they inflicted at least 37 enemy killed-in-action (KIA).
 A support team later noted other bloodstains and drag marks indicating a much larger number of casualties.
 For their actions during the two-day fight, Lee earned the Medal of Honor and Hazelbaker the Navy Cross.